rajabishek/swift-essentials/manuscript/iOS Essentials/ios-implementations.md

 ## Leveraging Alamofire & SwiftyJSON for REST API Calls
 * The session.dataTaskWithRequest works just fine for simple cases but these days lots of apps have tons of web service calls that are just begging for better handling, like a higher level of abstraction, concise syntax, simpler streaming, pause/resume, progress indicators.
 * In Objective-C, we had the AFNetworking addressing this problem.
 In Swift, Alamofire is our option for elegance.
+* Remember when writing everything from scratch that the JSON parsing was pretty ugly, SwiftyJSON can help fix this problem.